graphhopper/graphhopper/CONTRIBUTING.md

 ## Code formatting

-We use IntelliJ defaults and a very similar configuration for NetBeans defined in the root pom.xml.
+We use IntelliJ defaults.
 For eclipse there is this [configuration](https://github.com/graphhopper/graphhopper/files/481920/GraphHopper.Formatter.zip).
-Also for other IDEs it should be simple to match:
+For other IDEs we use [editorconfig](https://github.com/graphhopper/graphhopper/pull/2791) or the following rules:

  * Java indent is 4 spaces
  * Line width is 100 characters